Projection hypothesis in the setting for the quantum Jarzynski equality: Preliminaries

 holds in the change of notation from $\widehat{Q}^a$ (respectively, $\widehat{P}^a$) to $\widehat{{\cal Q}}^a$ (respectively, $\widehat{{\cal P}}^a$).
-Redefining the orbital observables (including the canonical variables and the Hamiltonian) restricts the complete set of the orbital observables to an Abelian set.
+Redefining the orbital observables (including the canonical variables and the Hamiltonian) restricts the complete set of the orbital observables to a set of mutually commuting classical observables.
 We apply the abstraction and the redefinitions to the macroscopic systems $A^\prime$ and $A$ in Eq. (\ref{eq:6}).
 Then, the quantum states of $A^\prime$ and $A$ are, in general, non-trivial classical mixed states of Planck cells due to the absence of coherence between simultaneous eigenstates with respect to the observables \cite{Jauch}.
 We call this procedure of the redefinition the {\it orbital superselection rule}.
 It plays a crucial role in both the non-selective measurement and event reading.

+In quantum mechanics, the orbital superselection rule is required for describing the center of mass of a macroscopic quantum mechanical system when we describe the interaction between a microscopic quantum mechanical system and the center of mass of the macroscopic quantum mechanical system \cite{dEspagnat,Araki1,Ozawa}.
+The validity of this procedure is essentially the same as the validity of the coarse-graining of the $\mu$-space distribution of a system, in the thermodynamic limit, in classical statistical mechanics: both procedures reduce a pure state to a mixed state due to the macroscopicity of the system.

 Next, for the use in Sec.
 4, we explain the von Neumann-type interaction.
-A {\it von Neumann-type interaction} between a measured system, $S$, with a measured observable $\widehat{{\cal O}}$ and a measurement apparatus, $A$, with the center of mass position variable $\widehat{Q}^x$ and total momentum variable $\widehat{P}^x$ in a particular spatial dimension $x$ is defined by
+A {\it von Neumann-type interaction} between a measured system, $S$, with a discrete measured observable $\widehat{{\cal O}}$ and a measurement apparatus, $A$, with the center of mass position variable $\widehat{Q}^x$ and total momentum variable $\widehat{P}^x$ in a particular spatial dimension $x$ is defined by

-for a positive-valued c-number constant $\Lambda$ by the passive means of spatial translation of $A$.\footnote{For accounts for the passive means of spatial translation in quantum mechanics, see Chapter 6 of Ref. \cite{QM}.} Usually, we assume that $\Lambda$ is strong enough to ignore the free Hamiltonians of $S$ and $A$ relatively to this interaction.
+for a positive-valued c-number constant $\Lambda$ by the passive means of spatial translation of $A$ in quantum mechanics.\footnote{For accounts for the passive means of spatial translation in quantum mechanics, see Chapter 6 of Ref. \cite{QM}.} Usually, we assume that $\Lambda$ is strong enough to ignore the free Hamiltonians of $S$ and $A$ relatively to this interaction.

 In the presence of this interaction, the center of mass position $Q^x$ of $A$ has an ${\cal O}$-dependent passive spatial translation (a gauge transformation) without inertia; note that the difference between two passive spatial translations is the c-number distance between their resultant reference points and thus is not a gauge.
 This is our original argument.
 See Fig. 1.